F-18 being prepared for wind tunnel test.

 By 1921, more than 20 wind tunnels were in operation throughout the world, but all operated at normal atmospheric pressures.
 However, Osborne Reynolds had shown that airflow conditions could be radically different for model and full-scale aircraft.
 One way to compensate for this was to build large tunnels able to hold full-size aircraft, but this was expensive and impractical.
 Another way to compensate was to build a wind tunnel that could operate at high pressures.
 A subscale model tested at higher pressures could provide the same exact data as a full-scale model tested at normal atmospheric pressure.
 In 1921, the NACA started work on the Langley Laboratory's Variable Density Tunnel (VDT), which placed the wind tunnel inside a strong pressurized tank.
 The VDT became operational in 1923 and quickly became the primary source of aerodynamic data for high Reynolds numbers.
 It was the most advanced wind tunnel of its day and helped the United States become a leader in aeronautical research.

 The NACA developed the Propeller Research Tunnel (PRT) at Langley that became operational in 1927.
-This was a huge tunnel for the day and had a nozzle with a throat diameter of 20 ft (6 m).
+This was a huge tunnel for the day and had a nozzle with a throat diameter of 20 feet (6 meters).
 It allowed NACA engineers to test full-size aircraft fuselages, with their propellers attached.
 Using the PRT, researchers soon realized that landing gear and the engine cylinders of airplanes caused tremendous drag and led them to develop the low-drag cowling and retractable landing gear.

 In 1927, the NACA also started work on its first high-speed wind tunnel (HST).
 Although most aircraft flew no more than 200 mph (322 km/h) at this time, their propeller tips approached the speed of sound.
 Some racing planes were also reaching about Mach 0.5 and a few aerodynamicists realized that planes would continue to go faster.
 The first HSTs were small and could test models that were only a few inches long.
 By 1936 a Langley HST entered service with a diameter of 8 ft (2.4 m) capable of producing airspeeds of Mach 0.75 (575 mph) (925 km/h).
 By February 1945, this tunnel was achieving airspeeds of Mach 1.
 The tunnel demonstrated that rivet heads and other irregularities on the surface of an airplane created much drag, leading designers to switch to new methods that did not produce protrusions affecting the airflow.